 Ok, your manuscript is done and perfected.
 Let’s move onto publication.

 As an author with a small-business type of career, you need a lawyer.
 Don’t worry, this doesn’t have to be expensive.
 I use LegalShield, a business I found out about through my mom (thanks mom!).
 Basically, it’s $23 CAD per month and gives you access to a lawyer for anything at any time — even matters not related to publishing.

 - Contracts.
 There will be many.
 Before you sign anything (editors, cover designers, etc.), always have a lawyer look over the contract.

 - Register yourself as a publishing company.
 This helps for tax reasons, legal reasons, and, well, it’s fun to say you’re the president of a small publishing press.
 The name I self-publish under is is “Rogue Cannon Publishing”.

 - Ensure you aren’t infringing on trademarks in your novel.
 If you reference any brands or other intellectual property, you should ask the company’s permission with a formal letter.
 Your lawyer can help advise.

 - As a writer in general, it’s important to have legal protection in case anyone accuses you of libel, trademark infringement, etc. My lawyer advised me on how to set myself up as a sole proprietorship.

 A note on protecting your copyrights: In Canada, anything you write is automatically copyrighted.
 However, you should still apply for official copyright protection after you publish.
 More on this in step 12.

 Make a CreateSpace account and fill out your information so you can receive royalty payments.
-Once you’ve completed the above step with the W7 form, you will receive a U.S. TIN, use that; otherwise you can put in your SIN as your foreign ID.
+If you have a U.S. TIN, use that; otherwise you can put in your SIN as your foreign ID.
 Then submit a W8-BEN form to CreateSpace (CreateSpace will guide you through it).
 If you don’t do this, the IRS will withhold taxes and you won’t get your full royalty payments.

 Get your cover professionally done.
 I recommend 99designs.
 It’s not cheap—it was $500 when I used it—but you get hundreds of submissions.
 After you’ve chosen one, you can then work with the designer until you’re completely happy with it.